Headed to Mexico? This Mexico packing list covers exactly what to bring (and what to leave behind) for solo female travelers.

 Anti-theft Scarf – Having somewhere discreet to carry your valuables is always wise.
-This infinity scarf has a hidden pocket which is perfect for stashing your passport, phone, credit card, or spare cash.
+Speakeasy Travel supply makes beautiful infinity scarves with hidden pockets, perfect for stashing your passport, phone, credit card, or spare cash.
 It also makes a handy extra layer when the sun goes down.

 Doorstop alarm – Sleeping alone in an unfamiliar location can be a little anxiety-inducing.
 Every strange noise may have you huddling under your covers in fear someone’s about to break in.
 Not with this door stop alarm!
 This handy alarm will sound the moment anyone tries to enter your room.
 While this is unlikely to happen, having it in place is sure to help you rest easy.